 Dominic Christensen graduated in late 2021 with a M.Sc. degree in Applied Plant Sciences.
 His thesis work focused on designing and testing multi-species mixtures for roadsides in Minnesota.
 After graduation, he worked as a researcher for the turfgrass research group and is currently a soil conservationist in Glencoe, Minnesota for the Natural Resources Conservation Service.

 Matt Clark completed an M.Sc. degree working with prairie junegrass breeding in 2010.
 He then joined the apple breeding program at the University of Minnesota where he received a Ph.D. and completed a postdoc.
-Matt is now an Assistant Professor in Horticultural Science at UMN leading the grape breeding and genetics program.
+Matt is now Associate Professor in Horticultural Science at UMN leading the grape breeding and genetics program.

 Eric Koeritz received his Ph.D. in plant breeding and molecular genetics in 2014.
 His Ph.D. work focused on both best management practices for perennial ryegrass seed production and using metabolomics to improve rust resistance in perennial ryegrass.
 Eric is currently is working on corn breeding and genetics with Syngenta.